erik-brockbank/rps/README.md

 ## To run experiment locallly:
 1. Clone repo
 2. This requires `node.js` and the node package manager `npm`.
-Google these to install locally :)
+Google these to download and run locally :)
 3. cd to `rps/` directory
 2. Start server: `node app.js`
 3. In browser, navigate to URL below that matches the version you'd like to play